 As a 100-level course, it should be taken during the freshman or sophomore year.
 Students should design their schedules to meet this requirement early in their college careers.
 Therefore, seniors or others with scheduling conflicts will not be permitted exceptions or alternatives to the stated requirement even in their final semester.

-Students with special situations not addressed below should contact the History General Education Coordinator, Carla Lovett.
+Students with special situations not addressed below should contact the History Department Chair, Dr. Tracy McKenzie.

 Entering Freshmen - The History General Education requirement may be met by any of the above courses or by:

 - Advanced Placement Test in World History